tqch/tqch.github.io/cv.md

 *Research Assistant*

 - Processed ∼500M transaction data from the Michigan Department of Health and Human Service, derived predictor variables including morphine milligram equivalents and opioid-involved overdose death rate by CDC prescription guideline and Michigan demographic data

 - Investigated the relationship between high-dose opioid transaction with factors such as pharmacy ownership, geographical location and patient composition with weighted least square linear models

 - Built three models using standard logistic regression, random forest and non-ignorable missing data methods (Ibrahim and Lipsitz algorithm with Firth penalty) and compared the model performances on the hold-out set

-### JPMorgan Shanghai Research Project: Pension Products
-May 2018 – Apr 2019

-*Research Assistant*

-- Collected and analyzed seasonal data from 1974 to 2018
-- Established Multiple Linear Regression model of the investment of American Pension Fund account on mutual funds with regard to several economic factors
--  Interpreted the model and found out the influence of U.S. economy and policies on the pension funds size

 ## :briefcase: Work Experiences